 Studios Ferber was a name that kept popping up as I did interviews around Paris, so I felt it would be worthwhile to check it out.
-Founded in the early 70s, it’s one of the few large-scale studios in the city that remain, amidst multiple close-downs.
+Founded in the early 70s, it’s one of the few remaining large-scale studios in the city.
 After emailing the studio manager, I was connected to Jean Lamoot, an engineer who works out of the Ferber complex in his own studio, and he invited me over for a chat about his career and work with French, British and African artists.

 You’ve mentioned in a past interview how studios in the 80s would offer internships to teenagers even if they hadn’t been to audio school.
 That kind of thing doesn’t happen nowadays.
 Do you think that change has created any problems for aspiring engineers?

 I think the main issue today is that if you can’t afford to go to audio school, then you’re left in a difficult situation.
 Back in the 80s, you could start off as a tea-boy and work your way up.
 You got exposed to different ways of working, whilst also learning the technical things that you would have learned at audio school anyway.
 In fact, you’d save time by being a tea boy at a studio rather than going to audio school, since you’d be exposed to real recording sessions, with professional engineers and paying clients.
 Even if your main job was to empty the ashtray, after some months you’d still have learned some important things about recording.
 But today it seems like you have to be functional as an engineer in order to even get an internship.